 The Twins even, essentially, admitted that to the world, didn’t they?
 They offered the guy 20 million bucks a year for four years, on top of the $13.25 million they already owed him.

-It wasn’t quite enough bucks, and they knew that.
+It wasn’t quite enough bucks, and they knew that and it’s not like they could resort to an instant cash advance app to make up the difference.
 It wasn’t quite enough years.
 They knew that, too.
 But it was a sure sign they could have afforded this man, right?

 They just made a choice — that another couple of million a year wasn’t prudent, and that another couple of seasons, for a pitcher, really wasn’t prudent.
 But it was a choice, not a mandate — a choice that had baseball components mixed in with the financial components.
 Even the Twins will admit that.